viking-danube-river-cruise-photo

 Vienna

 I woke up the next morning to find ourselves in Vienna, one of my favourite European cities!
 I decided to skip the city tours (I know the city pretty well) and instead went for a full-day of exploring.
-Read about my walking itinerary of Vienna.
+Check out my Vienna sightseeing walking route.

 maria-theresien-platz-vienna-photo